 This is a urethane-modified acrylic paint made with whey from Vermont Natural Coatings.
 I personally really like Vermont Natural Coatings’ products, so I would be interested to try this paint.

-They have a cabinet and trim paint that looks like an oil-based finish.
+They have a cabinet and trim paint that looks like an oil-based finish but is low-VOC.

 5. Milk Paint